Olmsted Historical Society - Frostville Museum

 Records from our archives show that the Olmsted Historical Society was founded in May of 1953.
 The society incorporated as a non-profit association in 1961.
 In 1968, the society's name was changed to the Olmsted Historical Society focusing on the history of the entire original township.

-The Olmsted Historical Society, which manages Frostville Museum, has over 180 members, many of whom contribute time, labor and craftsmanship.
-With the help of the volunteers, we maintain the buildings, the grounds besides the restoration of the buildings.
+The Olmsted Historical Society, which manages Frostville Museum, has over 180 members, many of whom contribute time, labor and craftsmanship to the preservation of the grounds and facilities.
 During planned events, many members dress in period attire giving the feel of the 1800s.

 Throughout the year we hold a number of activities.
 All of our events are family friendly.
 We encourage you to stop down, enjoy the activities, bring a picnic lunch or buy from our vendors.
 We offer fun in the outdoors and a chance to experience our history.
 Check the Events tab to the right for a printable version of the years' upcoming events.

 Tours for schools, scouts and other groups are available by reservation any day of the week from May through October.
+Contact Carol Henninger at firstname.lastname@example.org for tour information.
 Frostville Village Church may be rented for weddings.
 Contact Cindy Lentz at 440.476.5552 for contract information or by email at: Frostvillecindy@gmail.com .